Tribler/trustchain-superapp/AppTutorial.md

 5. Add an item for your app to the navigation drawer in `common/src/main/res/menu/drawer.xml`.

-6. Create your own `Activity` extending `DrawerActivity`, and override
+6. Create your own `Activity` extending `DrawerActivity`, and override:
    - `navigationGraph` to be the ID of your navigation graph,
    - `topLevelDestinationIds` to be the IDs of top level destinations (it used to determine for which destinations the back button should be shown),
    - `drawerNavigationItem` to be the ID of your drawer navigation item defined in the previous step,